 With all the health advice available at your fingertips on the internet today, it’s hard to know what’s actually important to the health of your teeth and gums.
-Smile Dental Group of East Palmdale, CA want you to know the top 10 dental care tips to help you keep your mouth and body healthy for years to come.
+Smile Dental Group’s dentists and orthodontists of Palmdale and Lancaster, CA want you to know the top 10 dental care tips to help you keep your mouth and body healthy for years to come.

 You’re not fooling your hygienist and dentist.
 They know when you haven’t been flossing!
 Flossing is important because it clears away the plaque from the hard-to-reach places that brushing alone can’t reach such as between teeth.
 If plaque remains in these places, it can lead to gum disease, which is linked to cardiovascular issues, diabetes and even Alzheimer’s.

-Toothpastes should include fluoride because it helps strengthen your teeth’s enamel.
-Using a toothpaste with fluoride added can reverse early signs of tooth decay such as weakened spots in the enamel or exposed roots that could eventually become cavities.
+Toothpastes should include fluoride because fluoride helps strengthen your teeth’s enamel.
+Using a toothpaste with fluoride can reverse early signs of tooth decay such as weakened spots in the enamel or exposed roots that could eventually become cavities.

 Sugar is a major contributor to tooth decay because it feeds the bacteria that live in our mouths.
 These bacteria feed off of the leftover food particles on the teeth, and if the food contains a high sugar content, bacteria can multiply even faster.
 Cutting down on sugar in your diet will help keep oral bacteria under control.